microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Note: To retrieve a language supported for customization, you must first enable language customization on your Azure AD B2C user flow.
 For more information, see Update b2cIdentityUserFlow.
 Language customization is enabled by default in Azure Active Directory user flows.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityB2CUserFlowLanguageCount](Get-MgBetaIdentityB2CUserFlowLanguageCount.md)
 Get the number of the resource

 ### [Get-MgBetaIdentityB2CUserFlowLanguageDefaultPage](Get-MgBetaIdentityB2CUserFlowLanguageDefaultPage.md)
 Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.

 ### [Get-MgBetaIdentityB2CUserFlowLanguageDefaultPageContent](Get-MgBetaIdentityB2CUserFlowLanguageDefaultPageContent.md)
 Get media content for the navigation property defaultPages from identity